Patienttchamson/Blockchain-und-Kryptow-hrungen/README.md

 # Blockchain-und-Kryptowährungen

-To understand how the application was developed, please read the paper.
+To understand how the application was developed, please read the white paper.

 To Test the application, please follow these steps :

-A. Install nodejs B. Edit the variable : _dirname = 'C:/Users/Patient/Desktop/Test_html/Kriptowährung_App/' with your own path where the folder was downloaded
+A. Install nodejs

+B. Edit the variable : _dirname = 'C:/Users/Patient/Desktop/Test_html/Kriptowährung_App/' with your own path where the folder was downloaded

 C. Start the app typing: node server.js and follow the process below.